 - Could I be pregnant even though I have a regular period?

 - I have long menstrual cycles, sometimes they last 40 days or more.
 What's going on?

-Can I do this?
-How safe is this?
+Can I do this and is it safe?

 - Can I sleep on my back during pregnancy?